daveayan/gherkinsalad/README.md

 # GherkinSalad

-The objectives of this framework are:
+This framework makes it easy to

-- To make it easy to create page objects and use them
+- Create page objects and use them
-- To promote creation of complex reusable component objects
+- Create complex reusable component objects
+- Get a jumpstart on UI automation

-GherkinSalad uses Java, Maven, WebDriver
+gS uses Java, Maven, WebDriver

 ## Features
 - DSL to interact with page objects, perform validations and create reusable complex component objects